dynamotn/neovim-config/README.md

 - Efficiency editing with a ton of tools
 - Support fuzzy finder, terminal, key mapping board, browser...

+## Languages, Frameworks or Tools support

+- Lua (of course)
+- Bash
+- Terraform

 ## Installation

 - Clone this repository to ~/.config/nvim.